EFForg/spot_the_surveillance/README.md

 There is also a Spanish version available at index-es.html, Descubre La Vigilancia.

+## Version 1.2.1
+- Added shot spotter/gunshot detection, removed one of the PTZ cameras

 ## Version 1.2
 Changes since 1.1:
 - Easy mode